Community Fibre vs BT broadband

 Routers

-Winner: Community Fibre offer a slightly more advanced router on their faster plans, and also offer a fairer WiFi guarantee.
+Winner: Community Fibre offer a slightly more advanced router on their faster plans, with most customers getting a WiFi 6 enabled device, while BT only offer customers the WiFi 5 BT Smart Hub 2.

-Community Fibre provide customers taking its broadband service with a Linksys router, with faster packages coming with more advanced router specifications to handle the increased speeds.
+Community Fibre provide customers taking its broadband service with a Linksys router, with faster packages coming with a newer WiFi 6 enabled model.

-All router options support mesh and customers can choose to upgrade to the WiFi in Every Room service which costs £10 per month and provides additional Linksys mesh routers to help extend the wireless network seamlessly across larger homes or where solid walls are causing the WiFi signal to deteriorate.
+All router options support mesh and customers on the 1Gb and 3Gb plans can choose to upgrade to the Premium WiFi service which costs £6 extra per month and provides additional Linksys mesh routers to help extend the wireless network seamlessly across larger homes or where solid walls are causing the WiFi signal to deteriorate.

 Community Fibre BT